medined/perl-5-by-example/perl_5_by_example/form-processing.md

 that you can easily read and analyze it later.
 Sending notifications by email is a good idea.
 For example, you could tell an email reader that a certain form has been completed and that the log file should be checked.
-If you want to send email from a CGI script, you can use the sample program from Listing 18.2 in Chapter 18, "<A href="ch18.htm">Using Internet Protocols</A>."
+If you want to send email from a CGI script, you can use the sample program from Listing 18.2 in [](./internet-protocols.md).
 <P>Before sending any form information, ensure that it has been decoded.
 If you
-are using one of the CGI modules or the decoding functions from Chapter 19, "What Is CGI?," then you don't have to worry about this requirement.
+are using one of the CGI modules or the decoding functions from [](./cgi.md), then you don't have to worry about this requirement.
 Otherwise, please reread the section called "<A href="ch19.htm#URL Encoding">URL Encoding</A>" in Chapter 19.